lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * then it MAY send a SCHC ACK REQ with the W field corresponding to the last window

-See {{Fig-ACKonerrorSnd}} for one among several possible examples of a Finite State Machine implementing a sender behaviour obeying this specification.
+See {{Fig-ACKonerrorSnd}} for one among several possible examples of a Finite State Machine implementing a sender behavior obeying this specification.

-#### Receiver behaviour {#ACK-on-Error-receiver}
+#### Receiver behavior {#ACK-on-Error-receiver}

-On receiving a SCHC Fragment with a Rule ID and optional DTag pair not being processed at that time
+On receiving a SCHC Fragment with a Rule ID and DTag pair not being processed at that time

-- the receiver MAY check if the optional DTag value has not recently been used for that Rule ID value, thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission.
+- the receiver SHOULD check if the DTag value has not recently been used for that Rule ID value, thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission.
-  If the SCHC Fragment is determined to be such a remant, the receiver MAY silently ignore it and discard it.
+  If the SCHC Fragment is determined to be such a remnant, the receiver MAY silently ignore it and discard it.
 - the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
   That process MUST only examine received SCHC F/R messages with that Rule ID and DTag value pair and MUST only transmit SCHC F/R messages with that Rule ID and DTag value pair.
 - the receiver MUST start an Inactivity Timer.
 It MUST initialise an Attempts counter to 0.

-On reception of any SCHC F/R message, the receiver MUST reset the Inactivity Timer.
+On receiving any SCHC F/R message, the receiver MUST reset the Inactivity Timer.

-On reception of a SCHC Fragment message, the receiver MUST assemble the received tiles based on the W and FCN fields of the SCHC Fragment.
+On receiving a SCHC Fragment message, the receiver MUST assemble the received tiles based on the W and FCN fields of the SCHC Fragment.

 - if the FCN is All-1, if a Payload is present, the full SCHC Fragment Payload MUST be assembled including the padding bits.